Sukhoi Su-30: Development

 While the original Su-27 had good range, it still did not have enough range for the Soviet Air Defense Forces (PVO, as opposed to VVS – the Soviet Air Force).
 The Air Defense Forces needed to cover the vast expanse of the Soviet Union.
 Hence, development began in 1986 on the Su-27PU, an improved-capability variant of the Su-27 capable of serving as a long-range interceptor or airborne command post.

 The two-seat Su-27UB combat trainer was selected as the basis for the Su-27PU, because it had the performance of a single-seat Su-27 with seating for two crew members.
 A "proof-of-concept" demonstrator flew on 6 June 1987, and this led to the kick-off of development work on two Su-27PU prototypes.
 The first Su-27PU flew at Irkutsk on 31 December 1989, and the first of three pre-production models flew on 14 April 1992.

+Later development

+The most extensive ongoing modernization effort for the Su-30 family is the Indian Air Force's (IAF) "Super Sukhoi" program, a comprehensive mid-life upgrade for approximately 80 to 84 of its Su-30MKI fighters.The plan aims to add an active electronically scanned array (AESA) radar and also aims to improve the cockpit systems alongside the uprated avionics, and EW suites.The project also includes the Su-30MKI to be compatible with India's Indigenously developed missiles BrahMos and Astra missiles.
+The project also aims to improve suppression or destruction of enemy air defences (SEAD/DEAD) and attacking ground targets in heavily defended areas.
+The upgrades aims the jet to remain in service until 2055.

+The project is estimated to cost around ₹66,829 crore (US$7.9 billion).
+The upgrade will be carried out by Hindustan Aeronautics Limited (HAL) and Defence Research and Development Organisation (DRDO).The Indian Air Force has initiated pilot projects with the Indian Institute of Technology (IIT) Bombay to develop and implement AI-driven solutions for the Su-30MKI fleet.